LA Confidential (1997)

 Screenwriters: Dan O’Bannon & Don Jakoby (novel: Colin Wilson)

-Other titles: The Space Vampires
+Alternate titles: The Space Vampires

 Astronauts studying Halley’s Comet find an enormous spaceship following it.
 Inside, they find dead bat-creatures and three naked human-appearing creatures in suspended animation.
 So the astronauts take them on board, like you do.
 When their ship returns to Earth, the astronauts are all dead.
 So the authorities bring the human-appearing creatures back to Earth, like you do.
 And soon they are running all over London sucking the energy out of people.